-(b) Significant transactions with related parties
+- (b) Significant transactions with related parties - (i) Leases

-(i) Leases

 The Group rented office buildings from its related party.
 A five-year lease contract was signed, in which the rental fee is determined based on nearby office rental rates.
-The total value of the contract was \$14,826 thousand.
-For the year ended December 31, 2021 and 2020, the Group recognized the amount of \$46 thousand and \$26 thousand as interest expense, respectively.
-As of December 31, 2021 and 2020, the balance of lease liabilities amounted to \$8,583 thousand and \$2,525 thousand.
+The total value of the contract was \$10,662 thousand.
+For the years ended December 31, 2023 and 2022, the Group recognized the amount of \$37 thousand and \$52 thousand as interest expense, respectively.
+As of December 31, 2023 and 2022, the balance of lease liabilities amounted to \$4,407 thousand and \$6,515 thousand, respectively.
+The Group rented employees' dormitories and vehicle from its related party.
+A short-term lease contract was signed, in which the rental fee is determined based on local rental rates.
+The total value of the contract was \$3,577 thousand.
+For the year ended December 31, 2023, the Group recognized the amount of 2,096 thousand as rental expense.